roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 04Page 7

+===

- 04Page 7 ****** The Hard Body's Continuing Education Ch.
-04 ****** bydlsloan© Cori couldn't help but respond to the feel of the soft cloth rubbing over her breasts, her nipples responding to the gentle strokes and occasional tugs and tweaks.
+Cori couldn't help but respond to the feel of the soft cloth rubbing over her breasts, her nipples responding to the gentle strokes and occasional tugs and tweaks.
 Cori had always had sensitive breasts, and the attention the guys had paid them throughout the course of the outing was getting to her.
 She wouldn't have complained if they had cut the outing short and one of them took her back to his room for a long, slow fuck.
 Yes, she thought that would feel really good right about now.
 But, of course, they had all recently gotten off.
 They were in play mode, gearing up for their next go-round.
 She had to remind herself that it might be a while before she got a chance to cum -- if she got one at all.
 If all they wanted was blowjobs the rest of the night -- always a distinct possibility -- she'd be out of luck most likely.

  The stimulation continued when Miles dried her off using a soft terry-cloth golf towel and then put the nipple rings and connecting chain back in.
 Victor held her nipples steady while Miles put the rings in, then gave both nipples a lick and suck.
 Her nipples were achingly hard now and the guys were taking notice.